ese-detkin-lab/ese5190-2022-lab1-firefly/README.md

 Use *APDS9960* to detect the distance and represent it via RGB LED in the *RP2040 board* and my computer screen.

+The protocol between APDS 9960 and RP2040 is I2C and the protocol between RP2040 and computer is USB HID protocol.

 **Rule:**